-The Pune Airport is the most convenient airport to this fortress.
-Once you arrive, you can opt for several land transport options, which includes road transport that will take about 1 hour and 15 minutes, be it a private cab or an Uber, railway transport with the Pune railway station being the closest railway station from the airport to get you to the fortress or you can opt to use a bus from the Pune bus station.
+The Pune Airport is the most convenient airport for this fortress.
+Once you arrive, you can opt for several land transport options, which include road transport that will take about 1 hour and 15 minutes, be it a private cab or an Uber, and railway transport, with the Pune railway station being the closest railway station from the airport to get you to the fortress or you can opt to use a bus from the Pune bus station.

 However, hiring a car in Pune and driving to the base of the Fort is fantastic since the distance from Pune to the fortress is about 37.7 Kilometers.